tgross35/mariadb-udf-blog/rust-udf-blog.md

 and flexible than stored functions or procedures written in SQL, providing the same capabilities as builtin functions.

-These UDFs are typically written in C or C++, but, a library is now available that makes it easy to write them in Rust.
-This blog discusses some of the reasoning for writing this library, followed by a very basic example that doesn't require any experience with the language.
+These UDFs are typically written in C or C++, but a library is now available that makes it easy to write them in Rust.
+This blog discusses some of the reasoning for writing this library, followed by a very basic usage example that doesn't require any experience with the language.

 ## Why Rust?